E1cB-elimination reaction: Mechanism

 There are two main requirements to have a reaction proceed down an E1cB mechanistic pathway.
 The compound must have an acidic hydrogen on its β-carbon and a relatively poor leaving group on the α- carbon.

-The first step of an E1cB mechanism is the deprotonation of the β-carbon, resulting in the formation of an anionic transition state, such as a carbanion.
-The greater the stability of this transition state, the more the mechanism will favor an E1cB mechanism.
-This transition state can be stabilized through induction or delocalization of the electron lone pair through resonance.
+The first step of an E1cB mechanism is the deprotonation of the β-carbon, resulting in the formation of an anionic intermediate, such as a carbanion.
+The greater the stability of this intermediate, the more the mechanism will favor an E1cB mechanism.
+This intermediate can be stabilized through induction or delocalization of the electron lone pair through resonance.
 In general it can be claimed that an electron withdrawing group on the substrate, a strong base, a poor leaving group and a polar solvent triggers the E1cB mechanism.
-An example of an E1cB mechanism that has a stable transition state can be seen in the degradation of ethiofencarb - a carbamate insecticide that has a relatively short half-life in earth's atmosphere.
+An example of an E1cB mechanism that has a stable intermediate can be seen in the degradation of ethiofencarb - a carbamate insecticide that has a relatively short half-life in Earth's atmosphere.
 Upon deprotonation of the amine, the resulting amide is relatively stable because it is conjugated with the neighboring carbonyl.

 In addition to containing an acidic hydrogen on the β-carbon, a relatively poor leaving group is also necessary.
 A bad leaving group is necessary because a good leaving group will leave before the ionization of the molecule.
 As a result, the compound will likely proceed through an E2 pathway.
 Some examples of compounds that contain poor leaving groups and can undergo the E1cB mechanism are alcohols and fluoroalkanes.

 It has also been suggested that the E1cB mechanism is more common among alkenes eliminating to alkynes than from an alkane to alkene.
 One possible explanation for this is that the sp2 hybridization creates slightly more acidic protons.
 Although this mechanism is not limited to carbon-based eliminations.
 It has been observed with other heteroatoms, such as nitrogen in the elimination of a phenol derivative from ethiofencarb.